sumborwonpob/ORB_SLAM3_ROS2/README.md

 ```

 ## Getting started
+* Change the path ORB_PATH in orb_slam3_ros2/CMakeLists.txt to your ORB_SLAM3 directory

 * Copy the ORBvoc.txt from your ORB_SLAM3 directory to orb_slam3_ros2/config/ROS

 * Edit the config file in orb_slam3_ros2/config/ROS/ros_config.yaml